WorldBoxOpenMods/Documentation-en/BasicConcept/ModConfiguration.md

 If your main class implements `IMod`, you need to implement the `IConfigurable` interface with the same class.
 Return an instance of `ModConfig` to pass and receive the configuration result through your main class' `GetConfig()` method.

 If your main class implements `BasicMod<T>`, you do not need to implement `IConfigurable`.
-You only need to create a file named `default_config.json` under your mod folder.([ModTemplate](https://github.com/WorldBoxOpenMods/ModTemplate/tree/master) provides a default one), and edit/add to it.
+You only need to create a file named `default_config.json` under your mod folder ([ModTemplate](https://github.com/WorldBoxOpenMods/ModTemplate/tree/master) provides a default one), and edit/add to it.

 [Example of using `GetConfig()` with `BasicMod<T>`](https://github.com/WorldBoxOpenMods/ModTemplate/blob/master/ModClass.cs#L13)